 The wah-wah effect, electrically speaking, aims to emulate these formant changes by effectively filtering the signal to produce the resonances required.

 Wah extends the magic of the spectral glide to stringed instruments, though i can certainly use used to affect other audio sources as well.

 What Are Wah Pedals & How Do They Work?

-Now that we have a solid idea of what the wah effect is, let’s turn our attention the main discussion of this article.
-That is, the wah pedal.
+Now that we have a solid idea of what the wah effect is, let's turn our attention to the main discussion of this article.
+That is the wah pedal.

 Wah pedals are stompbox-style units with treadle-style expression foot pedals designed to receive guitar, bass or other instrument signals.
 Their circuits are designed to modulate the formants of the sound by modulating one or more resonance peaks in the signal's frequency response.
 Wah pedals do the with the use of filters and EQ.

-Before we dive in, let’s have a look at a wah pedal.
+Before we dive in, let's have a look at a wah pedal.
 Pictured below is one of the many famed Cry Baby Wah Pedals from Dunlop.
-This one, in particular, is the Dunlop Cry Baby GCB-95 (link to check the price on Amazon).
+This one, in particular, is the Dunlop Cry Baby GCB-95.

 We see that the Cry Baby has a treadle-style foot pedal that allows us to rock back and forth between heel-down and toe-down positions.

 At tow-down, there is a footswitch typical of most guitar/bass pedals that, when pressed, turns the pedal on or puts the pedal in bypass mode.
 Note that most wah pedals will require a bit of extra force to engage their on/bypass switches.
 This allows the user to rock all the way the pedal all the way to the toe-down position without turning the pedal on and off each time.